Multi-wavelength observations of substructures in solar flare ribbons: Observations and Methods

-Previous investigations have predominantly focused on examining ribbons as a collective entity, investigating their evolution, dynamics, and associated energy releases.
-However, in this study, we explore ribbons with unparalleled spatial and temporal resolutions.
-We have identified the presence of small-scale, short-lived jet-like substructures along the entire length of the ribbons.
-These substructures manifest as plasma columns, characterized by a gradual decrease in intensity as they traverse perpendicular to the ribbons before eventually merging back into the main body.
-For the purpose of clarity and consistency, we shall henceforth refer to these phenomena as \textit{riblets}.
+With high spatial and temporal resolution observations of the impulsive phase of a limb X-class flare, the ribbons appear as small scale, short lived, thread like substructures along their entire length.
+These substructures manifest as plasma columns, characterized by a gradual decrease in intensity as they shrink, grow, or traverse in directions out of the plane of the main flare ribbon body before eventually merging back into the main body.
+We shall henceforth refer to these phenomena as \textit{riblets}.